You'll need a password to unlock this case study!

 Conditional Highlighting

-Define rules like "highlight cells where the fetal heart rate is <110" to surface abnormal values across thousands of cells instantly.
+Define quantitative rules ("fetal heart rate < 110") or qualitative rules ("is empty") to surface abnormal values across thousands of cells instantly.
+Flagged cells get distinct visual treatment.

 AI Chat